Optimization Methods for Large-Scale Machine Learning

 We have thus obtained, for any $d \in \R{2}$, a formula for computing $ \nabla^2 F(w) d$ that does not require $\nabla^2 F(w)$ explicitly.
 Note that by storing the scalars $w_1 w_2$ and $\exp(w_1 w_2)$ from the evaluation of $F$, the additional costs of computing the gradient-vector and Hessian-vector products are small. \end{example}

-The idea illustrated in this example can be applied in general.
+The idea illustrated in this example can be applied in general; e.g., see also Example~\ref{ex.hess_free_2} on page \pageref{ex.hess_free_2}.
 For a smooth objective function~$F$, one can compute $ \nabla^2 F(w) d$ at a cost that is a small multiple of the cost of evaluating $\nabla F$, and without forming the Hessian, which would require $\Ocal(d^2)$ storage.
 The savings in computation come at the expense of storage of some additional quantities, as explained in Example~\ref{ex.hess_free}.

 In machine learning applications, including those involving multinomial logistic regression and deep neural networks, Hessian-vector products can be computed in this manner, and an inexact Newton-CG method can be applied.
 A concern is that, in certain cases, the cost of the CG iterations may render such a method uncompetitive with alternative approaches, such as an SG method or a limited memory BFGS method (see \S\ref{sec:stochqn}), which have small computational overhead.
 Interestingly, however, the structure of the risk measures \eqref{eq.exp_risk_w} and \eqref{eq.emp_risk_w} can be exploited so that the resulting method has lighter computational overheads, as described next.